wp-plugins/vertical-carousel-slider/readme.txt

 == Description ==
 Display vertical carousel slider with the help of a shortcode.
-Using shortcode ['vertical-carousel-slider'] , we can show carousel slider on page.
+Using shortcode [vertical-carousel-slider] , we can show carousel slider on page.

 <strong>Plugin Features</strong>